-- 3.1 A review has been completed assessing the Council's position against the approved Code of Corporate Governance in order to demonstrate compliance, ongoing developments/ improvement and to prepare for the compilation of this year's Annual Governance Statement which is required, by the Accounts and Audit Regulations 2015. - 3.2 The document was presented to the Single Leadership Team in 14 July 2020 for review and the draft Annual Review against the Code of Corporate Governance for 2019/20 incorporating all comments received is detailed at Appendix 1.
+- 3.1 A review has been completed assessing the Council's position against the approved Code of Corporate Governance in order to demonstrate compliance, ongoing developments/ improvement and to prepare for the compilation of this year's Annual Governance Statement which is required, by the Accounts and Audit Regulations 2015 (as amended). - 3.2 The document is attached at Appendix 1 and incorporates comments received from the Senior Leadership Team and the Assistant Directors Delivery Group.